-Total precipitation is less than 350 mm, summer drought is very marked, but the months of December to March are cold (minima to -25 °C), although interrupted by thaws (ZÖ IV/VII).
+Total precipitation is less than 350 mm, summer drought is very marked, but the months of December to March are cold (minima to -25 °C), although interrupted by thaws (ZE IV/VII).
 No forest can grow under these conditions.
-The Pinus forests of the marginal mountains (montane - Mediterranean stage) pass over a scrub zone with Juniperus, Quercus pubescens, Cistus laurifolius, Pirus elaeagrifolia, Colutea, Crataegus and Amygdalus (dwarf almond) species into a steppe.
-It is therefore a ZÖ IV/VII.
+The Pinus forests of the encircling mountains (montane - Mediterranean belt) pass over a scrub zone with Juniperus, Quercus pubescens, Cistus laurifolius, Pirus elaeagrifolia, Colutea, Crataegus and Amygdalus (dwarf almond) species into a steppe.
+It is therefore a ZE IV/VII.
 The steppe has now become mostly arable land (winter wheat cultivation as "dry farming = Lalmi"), or it is heavily grazed.
-This results in a degradation to an Artemisia fragrans-Poa bulbosa semi-desert with very many early herophytes and geophytes.
+This results in a degradation to an Artemisia fragrans-Poa bulbosa semi-desert with very many early therophytes and geophytes.

-At higher altitudes, many species of Astragalus (Tragacantha) and Acantholimon (Plumbaginaceae) occur as thorn-ball cushions, which are especially characteristic of the cold Armenian-Iranian highlands.
+At higher altitudes, many species of Astragalus (Tragacantha) and Acantholimon (Plumbaginaceae) occur as spherical thorny cushions, which are especially characteristic of the cold Armenian-Iranian highlands.

-Originally, a herb-rich grass steppe (Stipa-Bromus tomentellus-Festuca vallesiaca society) prevailed in Central Anatolia, already reminiscent of the Eastern European steppe, except that the species are Mediterranean elements.
-The soil has a typical black earth profile, but with an A horizon not very rich in humus.
+Originally, a herb-rich grass steppe (Stipa-Bromus tomentellus-Festuca vallesiaca community) prevailed in Central Anatolia, already reminiscent of the Eastern European steppe, except that the species are Mediterranean elements.
+The soil has a typical chernozem profile, but with an A-horizon not very rich in humus.
 The vegetation period in this steppe is shortened to four months by the winter cold and summer drought.
 Very important is the rain maximum in May.

-◘ Fig. G-16 Climate diagram of Ankara, arid-Mediterranean.
+◘ Fig. G-16 Climate diagram of Ankara, arid Mediterranean.
 Homoclimates are Erevan (High Armenia) and Tashkent (Central Asia, slightly lower and warmer).

-The most favorable season is spring.
+The most favorable season is the spring.
 Already from February to March the first geophytes (Crocus, Ornithogalum, Gagea and others) bloom.
-They are followed, especially in case of overgrazing, by the many small therophytes, which root only in the upper 20 cm and therefore disappear already by June.
+They are followed, especially in case of overgrazing, by the numerous small therophytes, which root only in the upper 20 cm and therefore disappear already by June.
 The actual perennial steppe species reach their development maximum in May and dry up only in July.
 As the soil contains enough water in spring, the cell sap concentration of these species is low (1.0 to 1.5 MPa) and increases just before withering.
-A number of species, which include thornball pads, flower only during the main drought.
+A number of species, which include also the spherical thorn cushions, flower only during the main drought.
 These species are characterized by a deep taproot, allowing them to draw water from deep soil horizons that are still moist in summer.
 In the case of camelthorn (Alhagi), a root depth of 7.65 m has already been measured in a 30-month-old plant.
 The cell sap concentration is also below 1.5 MPa.

-The fringes of the Mediterranean steppes are among the areas settled by man particularly early and are the cradle of human culture.
+The periphery of the Mediterranean steppes are among the areas settled by man particularly early and are the cradle of human culture and civilisation.
 This is true not only for the Hittites in Anatolia, but also for the area of the "Fertile Crescent", that is, for the mountain slopes that surround Mesopotamia from the west, north and east.
-Here (Jericho, Beidha, Jarmo) have been found the oldest traces of the cultivation of grain, for which the steppe is especially favorable.
+Here (around Jericho, Beidha, Jarmo) have been found the oldest traces of the cultivation of grain, for which the steppe is especially favorable.
 At the same time, livestock farming was possible in this area.
 The neighbouring forest served hunting purposes and provided wood.
-In these primeval settlement areas, man has destroyed the natural vegetation particularly thoroughly over the past millennia and in some cases transformed formerly fertile areas into deserts.
+In these primeval settlement areas, man has destroyed the natural vegetation thoroughly and almost completely over the past millennia and in some cases transformed formerly fertile areas into deserts.
 Today, these processes are referred to as desertification.
 The onset of soil erosion has created many "bad lands" in which all plant growth is absent.

 We will come back to the very different zonoecotones in the north of the Mediterranean area, which extends very far in west-east direction.